tamseelaa/tamseelaa/README.md

 * Developed a safety-violation detection system for industrial environments
 * Trained on 3,000+ annotated frames (images + video frames)
 * Used strict train / validation / test splits to select the final model
-* Achieved 90%+ accuracy on defined violation classes on the held-out test set
-* Integrated the model into an application-level inference pipeline

 ---